kgingras/blog/_posts/2015-1-5-Using-Heroku-to-Host-Node-Apps-For-Free.md

 $ heroku create
 ```

-This command will create a Node.js app on Heroku and a remote repository which we can now push code to.
-You should see a lot of Heroku dialog and the usually very tasteful name that Heroku has given your new app.
+This command will create a Node.js App on Heroku and a remote repository which we can now push code to.
+You should see a lot of Heroku dialog and the usually very tasteful name that Heroku has given your new App.

 ##Deploying the App

 Now that we have created our remote repository, Deploying our App is easy.
-Run the following command to push your app to Heroku.
+Run the following command to push your App to Heroku.

 ```
 $ git push heroku master